 Black Pepper Essential Oil

-The scent is dry, spicy and woody.
-Black Pepper Oil is a circulatory stimulant and is an excellent oil for muscular pain, fatigue and to help decrease hair loss.
-It stimulates the mind and strengthens focus.
+Black Pepper Essential Oil when applied topically in massage oil, is a warming, circulatory stimulant and is an excellent oil for muscular pain, cramps, fatigue, and stiffness.
+Aromatherapy: The dry, spicy, and woodsy scent stimulates the mind and strengthens focus.

 Carrot Seed Essential Oil

-Carrot seed oil, high in carotene, revitalizes, tones, and improves skin elasticity, giving it a fresher, firmer appearance.
-It has been found helpful with skin problems such as eczema and psoriasis and is a favorite for those with sensitive or mature skin.
+Carrot Seed essential oil, high in carotene, has been found helpful with skin problems such as eczema and psoriasis and is a favorite for those with sensitive or mature skin.
 In hair care, carrot seed oil strengthens weak, damaged hair.
 Aromatherapy: The earthy aroma can help ease feelings of fatigue, weakness, anxiety, and stress.

 Cassia Essential Oil